PacificRebel/PacificRebel/README.md

 ## Today I...
 Started a Sketch course to learn UI/UX.
 Learned the difference between Vector and Raster.
 Need to understand how to combine Sketch with React.
 I'm thinking my next project will be a simple React page with a button that's styled with Sketch.
+I also urgently need to redesign this 'Today I...' section!

 <img src="./public/Window_1.png"/>